 This operation returns a single subscription identified by the id parameter and the time this subscription was last modified.

-id – The provider assigned subscription identifier returned by the addSubscription() operation.
+id – The DDS provider assigned subscription identifier returned by the addSubscription() operation.

-LastDiscoveredTime – This OPTIONAL parameter provides a time context to the provider NSA requesting the subscription only be returned if it has been modified since the time specified in this parameter.
+LastModifiedTime – This OPTIONAL parameter provides a time context to the DDS provider NSA requesting the subscription only be returned if it has been modified since the time specified in this parameter.

+In response to this operation the following information is returned:

+status – A status indication as to whether the operation was successful or failed.
+For the case of operation failure informative error information must be provided.

+subscription – The subscription within the target DDS provider matching the query parameters.

+lastModifiedTime – Time context indicating the most recent time this subscription was created or updated.

 getAll([lastDiscoveredTime]) RETURNS status, list of [0..n] subscription, list of [0..n] document,

-list of [0..n] local document, and [lastDiscoveredTime] {
+list of [0..n] local document, and [lastDiscoveredTime]

 This operation returns a collection of subscriptions, documents, and local documents discovered since lastDiscoveredTime (treating lastDiscoveredTime as lastModifiedTime in the case of subscriptions).
 The time of the last discovered/modified element is also returned.

-lastDiscoveredTime – This OPTIONAL parameter provides a time context to the provider NSA requesting the subscriptions and documents only be returned if it has been modified since the time specified in this parameter.
+lastDiscoveredTime – This OPTIONAL parameter provides a time context to the DDS provider NSA requesting the subscriptions and documents only be returned if it has been modified since the time specified in this parameter.

+In response to this operation the following information is returned:

+status – A status indication as to whether the operation was successful or failed.
+For the case of operation failure informative error information must be provided.

+list of [0..n] subscription – A list of subscriptions within the target DDS provider matching the query parameters.

+list of [0..n] document – A list of documents within the target DDS provider matching the query parameters.

+list of [0..n] local document – A list of local documents within the target DDS provider matching the query parameters.

+lastDiscoveredTime – Time context indicating the most recent time a document or subscription within the DDS provider has been discovered, created, or updated.

+notificationCallback(list of [0..n] notification) RETURNS status

+The DDS requester exposes this API method to receive notifications from a DDS provider matching a previously registered active subscription.

+list of [0..n] notification – A list of document notifications matching a previously active registered subscription.

+In response to this callback the DDS requester returns the following information:

+status – A status indication as to whether the operation was successful or failed.
+For the case of operation failure informative error information must be provided.

 NSA Bootstrap Procedure

+This section forms a normative part of this recommendation.

 One of the important uses of the NSI Document Distribution Service is the simplification of NSA provisioning through dynamic retrieval of the NSA Description Document.
 Utilizing the meta-data contained in a peer NSA’s Description Document it is possible to programmatically configure most of the information required to bring up the NSI suite of protocols.
 This section describes a basic procedure that can be followed that is compliant with the NSI 2.0 protocol suite.

 To bring up NSI communication between two peer NSAs, the NSA administrators must configure a local peering relationship:

-Exchange TLS certificates and NSI Document Distribution Service endpoints with the peer administrator.
+Exchange TLS certificates and NSI Document Distribution Service endpoints with the system administrator of the peer DDS agent.

-Provision a peer TLS certificate in NSA’s local trust store to enable transport communications.
+Provision a remote peer TLS certificate in the local NSA’s local trust store to enable transport communications.

 Provision a peer certificate DN in NSA authorization module if additional application level validation is desired.